 Liberals cry that “Meat is murder!” but are fully content with abortions on demand; it is, in fact, a badge of honor to have had one.
 The more abortions one has had—the more times they have murdered an unborn child inside of them—the more “status” they are able to signal.
 And we wonder why they seem so pathological, so unhinged.
 The utter and complete lack of self-awareness, the dark irony of the responses, and the unanimous condemnation all only reinforced what we already knew—they are a hive-mind.
 They are Borg.
 Diversity is strength, #RefugeesWelcome, make money off dismembered fetus parts but think of the children WON’T YOU THINK OF THE CHILDREN—now buy this useless shit made for pennies on the dollar in Sri Lanka!

-Remember: the Left does not have the moral high ground in anything: they support the slaughter of unborn children, they support foreign wars and interventionism, they support censorship and the jailing of and violence against dissidents, they support confiscatory taxation, they support abridgements of the Constitution and infringements on personal freedoms like free speech and the right to bear arms, they support mass dissemination of pharmaceuticals that enslave and zombify people, they support the systemic grooming and rape of women and girls based on class and race, they support religious persecution, they support pollution and the degradation of the environment, they support wealth inequality, they support the destruction of the middle class, they support the removal of the freedom of association and taking away property rights, they support and enable criminality and injustice, they support election fraud and demographic replacement, and they support genocide.
+Remember: the Left does not have the moral high ground in anything: they support the slaughter of unborn children, they support foreign wars and interventionism, they support censorship and the jailing of and violence against dissidents, they support confiscatory taxation, they support abridgements of the Constitution and infringements on personal freedoms like free speech and the right to bear arms, they support mass dissemination of pharmaceuticals that enslave and zombify people, they support the systemic grooming and rape of women and girls based on class, religion and race, they support religious persecution, they support pollution and the degradation of the environment, they support wealth inequality, they support the destruction of the middle class, they support the removal of the freedom of association and taking away property rights, they support and enable criminality and injustice, they support election fraud and demographic replacement, and they support genocide.

 What, then, is to be done?
 Well, you’ll just have to purchase the book yourself and refer to the final sections as well as the Technical Appendix for the Cure for Liberalism.